AK-Homberger/NMEA2000WifiGateway-with-ESP32/README.md

 The code is based on the NMEA 2000 library from Timo Lappalainen (https://github.com/ttlappalainen/NMEA2000).

+Download and install the libraries from GitHub link above:

+- NMEA2000-master
+- NMEA2000_esp32-master
+- NMEA0183-master

+The Gateway is using the following additional libraries:

+- OneWire
+- OneButton
+- DallasTemperature
+- ArduinoJson

 The ESP32 in this project is an ESP32 NODE MCU from AzDelivery.
 Pin layout for other ESP32 devices might differ.

 The Gateway supports the following functions: